 Up to two pets are permitted on both regular and slab powered sites, whether dogs, cats or birds.
 Bookings need to be made directly with the park.
 Upon check-in with your dog, you’ll be provided with a doggy welcome pack, complete with a dog-friendly map, dog biscuits and the all important poo bags.

-Onsite is the Serenity Cove Cafe, serving up breakfast and lunch multiple days per week, plus take-away fish and chips selected evenings.
-Dogs are welcome to join you at the tables near the front of the cafe.
+Onsite is the Serenity Cove Cafe, serving up breakfast, lunch and early dinners seven days per week, plus the option of take-away fish and chips.
+Dogs are welcome to join you at selected tables near the front of the cafe, with dog bowls provided.

 If you’re interested in visiting Fraser Island while travelling with your dog, a convenient spot to stay is the Fraser Coast RV Park.
 As well as being located not far from the River Heads ferry terminal, the park also offers pet-minding onsite.
 Advance bookings are required, as the service is regularly booked out.